Sütterlin: History

 The ministry had asked for "modern" handwriting scripts to be used in offices and to be taught in school.
 Sütterlin created two scripts in parallel with the two typefaces that were in use (see Antiqua–Fraktur dispute).
 The Sütterlin scripts were introduced in Prussia in 1915, and from the 1920s onwards, they began to replace the relatively similar old German handwriting (Kurrent) in schools.
 In 1935, the Sütterlin style officially became the only German script taught in schools.

 In 1941, the Nazi Party banned all "broken" (fraktur, blackletter) typefaces, including Sütterlin, and replaced them with Italian-style lettering, such as the Antiqua typeface class.
 From the academic year 1941/42 onwards, only the so-called Normalschrift ("normal script"), which had hitherto been taught alongside Sütterlin under the name of "Latin script", was allowed to be used and taught.
 However, many German speakers who had been brought up with that writing system continued to use it well into the postwar period.

-Sütterlin continued to be taught in some German schools until the 1970s but no longer as the primary script.
+The reading of Sütterlin continued to be taught in some German schools until the 1970s.